 - Once your surgical tape has been removed at 3 weeks, the nurses will apply Fixomull/Hypafix tape to all your scars.
 The tapes can be showered and pat dry (or with the assistance of a hair dryer).
 The tape need to be changed weekly for 4 weeks. - If you notice any oozing or breakdown of your scars while changing your tape, please contact the rooms.
-These could be signs associated with healing problems in the wound

-- under the breast although not detrimental in the long term, it will need to be managed appropriately to minimise infection and scarring. - You can start massaging along the scar (over the Fixomull tape) at 3 weeks.
+These could be signs associated with healing problems in the wound under the breast, although not detrimental to the final outcome, will need to be managed appropriately to minimise infection and scarring. - You can start massaging along the scar (over the Fixomull tape) at 4 weeks.
 Use your fingers or thumb, press firmly and massage in a rotating motion along the scar.
 It should only take approximately 5 minutes, using both hands on both breasts.
-Regular massage at least 5-6 times a day is recommended for 3 months. - If you find that your scar is still quite lumpy and red at 8 weeks (when the Fixomull tape has finished), it may be worth investing in roll of silicone tape.
+Regular massage at least 5-6 times a day is recommended for 3 months. - If you find that your scar is still quite lumpy and red at 8 weeks (when the Fixomull tape has finished), it may be worth investing in roll of silicone tape (Siltape® can be purchased online, or you can purchase it from our clinic).
 After shower each day, apply the tape over your scar and wear for at least 16-24 hours a day.
 The tape can be reused until it loses its adhesiveness (usually a week).
-Continue with massage of the scar each day in the shower.
-This is effective on modifying scars if used up to 6 months after surgery. - Please do not hesitate to contact the rooms and make an appointment if you have any concerns about your scars at any stage.
+Continue with massage of the scar each

+- day over the tape.
+This is effective on modifying scars if used for up to 6 months after surgery. - Please do not hesitate to contact the rooms and make an appointment if you have any concerns about your scars at any stage.